 CHEM 113L General Chemistry Laboratory III (1): Handson laboratory work in the principles and techniques of inorganic quantitative and qualitative analysis.
 Experiments are coordinated with the lecture material of CHEM 113.
 Equilibrium, titration, and electrochemistry are emphasized.
 Three hours of laboratory per week.

-Prerequisites: CHEM 111, 111L, 112 & 112L Corequisite: CHEM 113
+Prerequisites: CHEM 111, 111L, 112 & 112L; CHEM 113 (can be concurrently enrolled)

 Prerequisite: MATH 007 or MATH 013 (can be taken concurrently)